 If a student has received any of the following aid programs (in this order) the R2T4 process must be completed: Direct Unsubsidized Loans; Direct Subsidized Loans; Federal Perkins Loans; Direct PLUS loans; Federal Pell Grant; Federal SEOG; and in some cases State grants.

 Official Withdrawals occur when a student initiates the process of withdrawing from all classes at the university.
 The student must go through a series of offices and obtain signatures before this withdrawal is processed.
-The Financial Aid Office will use the date that the student uses to begin the process of withdrawing as the last date of attendance and will calculate the Return to Title IV based on that information.
+The office of financial aid and Scholarships will use the date that the student uses to begin the process of withdrawing as the last date of attendance and will calculate the Return to Title IV based on that information.

-At the end of each term, the Financial Aid Office will receive a roster from the Registrar’s Office that lists all students who did not complete any credit hours.
-If a student receives all F’s in their courses, the Financial Aid Office is required to follow up with the instructor of record to determine if the student “Unofficially” withdrew (ceased attendance during the semester, before the last official day of classes).
-At that point, the FAO will determine whether it is an unofficial withdrawal; if determined it is an unofficial withdrawal, it will be subject to the Return to Title IV policy.
+At the end of each term, the office of financial aid and scholarships will receive a roster from the registrar’s office that lists all students who did not complete any credit hours.
+If a student receives all F’s in their courses, the office of financial aid and scholarships is required to follow up with the instructor of record to determine if the student “Unofficially” withdrew (ceased attendance during the semester, before the last official day of classes).
+At that point, the office of financial aid and scholarships will determine whether it is an unofficial withdrawal; if determined it is an unofficial withdrawal, it will be subject to the Return to Title IV policy.